 Difficulties Encountered during this phase (Provide detailed information on the difficulties and challenges that you encountered in the project so far)

+At least for me (Angela), it was hard setting up Mongoose in the Next.js project as it was constantly rendering with the UserSchema per call, and had constant OverwriteModelErrors.
+In addition, anding custom methods to a schema didn’t work, so at least for the login route, I had to use bcrypt’s compare function directly.

 Tasks to Be Completed in Next phases (Outline the tasks to be completed in the following week and how do you divide the work)

-In phase 3 of our project we will create a code base with user account integration, authentication, and user favourites list.
+In phase 3 of our project we will add user account integration, authentication, and user favourites list to our website.
+While we have the MongoDB database and user API set-up, it is not yet completely integrated with our front-end.
+We will also flesh out other pages like the Favorites page and the card page that will show information based on the set card ID, and implement further testing with our chosen API and more.

 How do you evaluate your progress (Evaluate your team progress in this phase and mark your team out of 10)